 Featured in this episode:

 TAMARA STANNERS: You decide to go to the bar after work with an acquaintance, someone you kinda know but you'd like to know better.
 Not in a romantic way but just as a friend.
-So you have a couple of drink and you talk about the weather maybe some sports, try out some of your best lame jokes and you ask them a few questions about their past.
-And then, you propose something a little different, to stare, unflinchingly, into each other's eyes for four whole minutes.
+So you have a couple of drinks and you talk about the weather, maybe some sports, try out some of your best lame jokes, and you ask them a few questions about their past.
+And then you propose something a little different: to stare unflinchingly into each other's eyes for four whole minutes.

 Will this make you best friends forever?
 Or will it be the most awkward experience you've ever had?
 Well, you're gonna find out, because that's what's happening today on Relate.